kuntalnaphade/marsroverproblem/README.md

 ### Running the application locally

-Copy the project into local workspace as an existing maven project and run the MarsRoverMain:
+Copy the project into local workspace as an existing maven project and run the MarsRoverMain as a Java Application:

+OR

+Run: mvn clean install

+This will create an executable jar at /roverproblem/target/roverproblem-0.1.0.jar location

+Run:
+java -jar roverproblem-0.1.0.jar

 Input the following arguments on Command Line